rixlabs/msc_omarchy_conf/omarchy_problems.md

 # Omarchy adventure

+The seed of this idea was X. I kept seeing people posting about Omarchy and how nice it is and since I always found DHH to be an inspired and inspiring person I wanted to try to play with linux again after at least 15 year of absemce from the scene

 I had an old MacBook Pro in a corner of a closet since 4 years.
 It is my old old work laptop that I bought back from my past employer.
 The model is a 2017 15 inch.
 The one with the stupid touch pad and no ESC key.

 ## First install